matthewhadley/hifile/README.md

 Presentation and behaviour are provided via `assets/hifile.css` and `assets/hifile.js` with one of the `assets/hljs-theme-*.css` for highlight theming; when served to the browser with the markup, line numbers and line highlighting will be available.

-The end result should look something like:
+Check out some live example output on [rawgit.com](https://cdn.rawgit.com/diffsky/hifile/f365ffb96005bc8c8f4828edeb136a96cf691490/example/hifile.html#L12)

+Or here is a screenshot of the same file using a different theme:

 ![hifile output](https://raw.github.com/wiki/diffsky/hifile/screenshot.jpg)

-`example/hifile.html` demonstrates hifile output and can be generated via `node example`